idlelearner/idlelearner.github.io/_posts/2018-06-25-design-reviews.markdown

 For more details to consider while designing systems, I would recommend reading [AWS well-architected framework](https://d0.awsstatic.com/whitepapers/architecture/AWS_Well-Architected_Framework.pdf) .
 This is just an overview of the design review process.
 This can be changed based on the requirement of the company and engineers available time.

+A good read on writing a good design document can be found [here](https://medium.freecodecamp.org/how-to-write-a-good-software-design-document-66fcf019569c)